-Google Ads has always been an efficient advertising tool for B2B organizations when it comes to B2B lead creation.
+Google Ads has always been an efficient advertising tool for B2B organizations when you ask how to get leads from Google for B2B.

 Your campaigns may appear to be performing well in terms of CPC, conversion, and other metrics at times.
 As a B2B marketer, though, you must look beyond Google Ads statistics.